willetto/prosody-astro/README.md

-# Sanity Astro Club: A Free Astro Template for Showcasing And Selling Digital Products
+# Sanity Astro Club: A Free Astro Template for Showcasing Digital Products

 Sanity Astro Club is a free Astro template for showcasing artworks or any other digital product.
 At first, an experimental proof of concept built by [Codrops](https://www.codrops.com) in collaboration with [Alex Tkachev](https://alextkachev.com/).
-[Soufiane](https://soufianee.com) then enhanced the template with the addition of an extendable [Sanity](https://sanity.io/) Studio to handle content and a simple [Polar](https://polar.sh/) API integration for generating checkout sessions.
+[Soufiane](https://soufianee.com) then enhanced the template with the addition of an extendable [Sanity](https://sanity.io/) Studio to handle content.

 ![Image Title](https://cdn.sanity.io/images/awmb54he/production/f785e514977a6c57e1f9a32dd8e73e8083e1d1dc-2879x1698.png)